Bitpainter75/FerrumPix/README.md

 <img src="Screenshots/Viewer.png" />

 **Viewer**
-- Fullscreen view (including F11 toggle) with fast switching between images, zoom/pan, rotate/flip
+- Fullscreen view (including F11 toggle) with fast switching between images, zoom/pan, and an on-screen rotation (Ctrl+L / Ctrl+R — a view rotation, not written back to the file); flipping and permanent rotation live in the editor
 - Slideshow with configurable interval, filmstrip navigation
 - Inline video playback (play/pause, seek, mute) in both windowed and fullscreen mode
 - Rate, favorite, tag, and delete images directly from the viewer; jump straight into the editor